Freedom of information in Canada: Federal

 In Canada, the Access to Information Act allows citizens to demand records from federal bodies.
 The act came into force in 1983, under the Pierre Trudeau government, permitting Canadians to retrieve information from government files, establishing what information could be accessed, mandating timelines for response.
 Any exceptions to that right of access (i.e. information that is not disclosed) is limited and specific.
 That means that government departments cannot simply refuse to disclose whole documents or series of documents.
 This is enforced by the Information Commissioner of Canada.

 In general, the types of information that can be exempted from disclosure include:

 information that could affect federal - provincial relations; information provided to the federal government in confidence by other governments; information affecting the safety and security of individuals; information that belongs to third party private sector companies; solicitor - client privilege and information that, if disclosed, could undermine the operations of government.
 This is not an exhaustive list.

 There is also a complementary Privacy Act, introduced in 1983.
 The purpose of the Privacy Act is to extend the present laws of Canada that protect the privacy of individuals with respect to personal information about themselves held by a federal government institution and that provide individuals with a right of access to that information.
 Complaints for possible violations of the Act may be reported to the Privacy Commissioner of Canada.
 However, freedom of information commissioners often lack the resources to enforce accountability.

 Canadian access to information laws distinguish between access to records generally and access to records that contain personal information about the person making the request.
 Subject to exceptions, individuals have a right of access to records that contain their own personal information under the Privacy Act but the general public does not have a right of access to records that contain personal information about others under the Access to Information Act.

 From 1989 to 2008, requests made to the federal government were catalogued in the Coordination of Access to Information Requests System.
+Library and Archives Canada has been criticized for requiring waiting periods of as much as 80 years to access some files.

-The federal legislations do not apply to the provinces or territories however, these levels of government also have access and privacy legislations.
+The federal legislations do not apply to the provinces or territories, but these levels of government also have access and privacy legislations.